BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 * `underrun`: early end of stream
 * `badHeaderValue`: unsupported CBOR major/minor item header
-* `nonCanonicalNumeric`: An integer, floating-point value, or BigNum was encoded in non-canonical form
+* `nonCanonicalNumeric`: An integer, floating-point value, or other supported numerical type (e.g. bignum) was encoded in non-canonical form
 * `invalidString`: An invalid UTF-8 string was encountered
 * `unusedData`: Unused data encountered past the expected end of the input stream
 * `misorderedMapKey`: A map has keys not in canonical order